-No hood or specialized ventilation required examples of this would be coffee shops, soups and sandwich shop, etc. In order to be Class 5 you have NO GAS cooking appliances and the total electrical load of all cooking appliances are less than 6kW.
+Examples of this would be coffee shops, soups and sandwich shop, etc. No hood or specialized ventilation required.
+In order to be Class 5 you have NO GAS cooking appliances and the total electrical load of all cooking appliances are less than 6kW.

 So you want to open a restaurant, only to find there’s no way to exhaust your kitchen hood to the outside like a class 1 cooking restaurant.
 Maybe you’re a sushi restaurant that doesn’t have a hood and is considered class 5 cooking, but now you’d like to add some tempura to your menu.
 It’s… Read more »

 Also know as ‘Ventless Hood’ you have a stand alone hood that filters and recirculates the exhaust back into the restaurant.
 With this style of hood you may only use electric cooking appliances NO GAS.
 You still require general space exhaust and ventilation.
 You may cook raw meat, fry vegetables and eggs, however there are… Read more »

 Example of this is a private home where you do not sell food to the public.
 This involves a residential style hood, standard sheetmetal or in slab duct to the outdoors.